korlibs-archive/korim/README.md

 Korim provides utilities for reading and writing some image formats without any kind of additional dependency.

-BMP, JPG, PNG and TGA.
+PNG, JPG, TGA, BMP, ICO and PSD.

 ### Color Formats